 You might be able to teach classes at a local church, community center, or community college.
 Whether you teach the latest lifestyle diet or traditional cooking like Cajun or French, the possibilities are endless if you love to cook and show others how.

-Pictures are a great way to relive the fun memories that happen on the wedding day as newlyweds tie the knot.
+Pictures are a great way to relive the fun memories that happen every day.
+There are many ways to make money as a photographer but one of the best known is wedding photography.
 If you have the camera equipment and editing software, you can be in high demand during wedding seasons.

 After the wedding, you might be able to expand your photography services by taking family pictures and newborn photos in the upcoming years!